OarisHunter/JamBot/README.txt

 TO-DO LIST
     (Not ordered by priority)

-    - Tune message deletes to keep channels clear of commands, but keep a history of what's played.
     - Refactor bot for readability and efficiency.
     - Add support for slash commands.
     - Seek.
     - Apple Music support. (web scraper? may not be possible without api access)
-    - Multi-threading for song queue populating. (stretch goal)

 ------------------------------------------------------------------------------------------------------------------------

-CREDITS
-    - Ryan Lee (Penn State Main)